nain-F49FF806/composerr/README.md

 Given that the result type of `fetch_one` is `Result<O, sqlx::Error>`, say we want to handle the error,

 - What might be the returned error variant?
-- Are all of 16 enum variants equally likely and need to be handled?
+- Are all 16 enum variants equally likely and need to be handled individually?

 Thankfully, documentation for this function, has a little helpful note

 > Execute the query, returning the first row or Error::RowNotFound otherwise.

-That's good.
-But this kind of information could be available at the type level itself.
+Documentation is good.
+But this kind of information could be available at the _type level_ itself.
-Also, `Error::RowNotFound` is a variant that probably does not happen in most other scenarios.
+Also observe that variant`Error::RowNotFound` probably does not happen in most other scenarios.
-Like when setting up the database connection.
-So we are carrying it around unnecessarily and could do with a smaller error enum elsewhere.
+Like say when setting up the database connection.

+So we are carrying it (and many other specific variants) to other functions unnecessarily.
+Where could make do with smaller, more context specific error enums.

 You might be thinking.
-Oh so are you suggesting we write custom, more specific error enums for each function?
+Oh, so are you suggesting we write customised, more specific error enums for each function?
-That seems like a chore.
-Too much...
+And then, what about all ensuing error transformations?
+That seems like a great chore.
+Too much, no?

-How about.. if it's very easy?
+How about.. if we make it very easy?

 ## Demo

+This `moody_task_do` function does a cool task, if in the right mood.
+Otherwise, it can err in various ways.
+Notice how we simply declare the expected errors at the function definition site.
+It's that easy.

 ```rust
 use composerr::compose_errors;